Moniaar/pomtom/README.md

 ## Premium features functions:
 1. Study tracker
 2. Full access to AI (For now it's free all time)
+3. Payment methods
+4. Multiple widgets for each section above

 #### What I learned during the debugging phase: